careers-medical-examiner-990x358

 • Accreditation: Middle States Commission on Higher Education (MSCHE)

 Boston University offers a 38-credit biomedical forensic sciences program (BMFS) designed to train students in several disciplines relevant to both crime scene investigation and evidence analysis.
 The curriculum comprises three main study topics: core curriculum, forensic laboratory classes, and elective coursework.
-The program exposes students to multiple forensic science topics including, but not limited to, human biological evidence and DNA analysis, pathology, and medicolegal death investigation, criminal law and ethics, and crime scene investigation.
-Graduates may seek careers in numerous settings including crime laboratories, medical examiner officers, law enforcement, and laboratories.
+The program exposes students to multiple forensic science topics, including but not limited to human biological evidence and DNA analysis, pathology, medicolegal death investigation, criminal law and ethics, and crime scene investigation.
+Graduates may seek careers in numerous settings, including crime laboratories, medical examiner officers, law enforcement, and laboratories.

 • Location: Boston, MA